 When the credits rolled I stared at my television, and then after a while, I said, “Why bother?”

 Actually, after having written this review, I may have been wrong.
-I guess the film triggered an emotional response in me after all: unbridled anger.
+I guess the film triggered an emotional response in me after all: total irritation.